-- 1. Protecting FMOs will annually provide reminders of fire management option review/change responsibilities to Jurisdictional Agencies within their Protecting Units.
+- Protecting FMOs will annually provide reminders of fire management option review/change responsibilities to Jurisdictional Agencies within their Protecting Units.
 Reminders may be written, emailed, or transmitted verbally. - 2.
 Protecting and Jurisdictional Agencies will conduct internal and interagency reviews of fire management option boundaries and/or protection levels. - 3.
-Non-standard responses will be reviewed annually by Protecting and Jurisdictional Agencies to validate fire management option boundaries and protection levels.
+Protecting and Jurisdictional Agencies will review non-standard responses annually to validate fire management option boundaries and protection levels.